-- (A) Absconding parole supervision means a parolee has purposely avoided supervision for a period of at least two weeks and reasonable efforts by a parole officer and staff to locate the parolee in person have proven unsuccessful; - (B) Administrative Sanction means additional parole requirements imposed upon a parolee by his or her parole officer, with the full knowledge and consent of the parolee, designed to hold the parolee accountable for substance abuse or technical violations of conditions of parole, including, but not limited to: - 1.
-Counseling or reprimand by the Division of Parole Supervision; - 2.
+- (A) Absconding parole supervision means a parolee has purposely avoided supervision for a period of at least two weeks and reasonable efforts by a parole officer and staff to locate the parolee in person have proven unsuccessful; - (B) Administrator means the Parole Administrator / Director of Parole Supervision and Services appointed by the Board of Parole; - (C)(B) Administrative Sanction means additional parole requirements imposed upon a parolee by his or her parole officer, with the full knowledge and consent of the parolee, designed to hold the parolee accountable for substance abuse or technical violations of conditions of parole, including, but not limited to: - 1.
+Counseling or reprimand by the Office of Parole Administration Division of Parole Supervision; - 2.
 Increased supervision contact requirements; - 3.
 Increased substance abuse testing; - 4.
 Referral for substance abuse or mental health evaluation or other specialized assessment, counseling, or treatment; - 5.
-Imposition of a designated curfew for a period to be determined by the division; and - 6.
-Travel restrictions to stay within his or her county of residence or employment unless otherwise permitted by the division; - (C) Board means the Board of Parole; - (D) Committed offender means any person who, under any provision of law, is sentenced or committed to a facility operated by the department or is sentenced or committed to the department other than a person adjudged to be as described in subdivision (1), (2), (3)(b), or (4) of section 43-247 by a juvenile court; - (E) Custodial sanction means confinement in a correctional facility or contract facility as a consequence for violating a condition of parole; - (F) Department means the Department of Correctional Services; - (G) Director of DPS-Supervision and Services means the Director of Parole Supervision and Services appointed pursuant to section 83-1,101; - (H) Director of NDCS means the Director of Correctional Services: - (I) Facility means any prison, reformatory, training school, reception center, community guidance center, group home, or other institution operated by the Department; - (J) Good time means any reduction of sentence or custodial sanction granted pursuant to sections 47-502, 83-1,107(2)(a), 83-1,107(2)(b), and 83-1,108;
+Imposition of a designated curfew for a period to be determined by the Office of Parole Administration division; and - 6.
+Travel restrictions to stay within his or her county of residence or employment unless otherwise permitted by the Office of Parole Administration division; - (D)(C) Board means the Board of Parole; - (E)(D) Committed offender means any person who, under any provision of law, is sentenced or committed to a facility operated by the department or is sentenced or committed to the department other than a person adjudged to be as described in subdivision (1), (2), (3)(b), or (4) of section 43-247 by a juvenile court; - (F)(E) Custodial sanction means confinement in a correctional facility or contract facility as a consequence for violating a condition of parole; - (F) Department means the Department of Correctional Services; - (G) Director of DPS means the Director of Parole Supervision and Services appointed pursuant to section 83-1,101; - (H) Director of NDCS means the Director of Correctional Services; - (I) Facility means any prison, reformatory, training school, reception center, community guidance center, group home, or other institution operated by the Department;